matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 true.
 And you can deref a reduced thing and get the thing that is inside it.

-This is not the same thing as "maybe".
-Because "maybe" also wraps the other things that are not reduced.
+This is not the same thing as "Maybe".
+Because "Maybe" also wraps the other things that are not reduced.
 Or "either", or all of those other boxy kind of things.
 So we do not do that.
 We only wrap when we are doing this special termination.